 2. You’ll never get over it

-At first it might feel that way.
+At first, it might feel that way.
 And if you tell yourself that, it could come true.
-The trick is to not make ‘I’ll never get over it’ a self fulfilling prophecy.
-Grief after the death of a child doesn’t have an ending but it doesn’t mark the end your life.
+The trick is to not make ‘I’ll never get over it is a self-fulfilling prophecy.
+Grief after the death of a child doesn’t have an ending but it doesn’t mark the end of your life.
 You can live through this and when you do, you’ll feel like you can do anything.
 After all, you’ve survived an unfathomable loss.
+It’s true you are forever changed.
+And you can find joy in life again if you allow yourself.

 3. Women grieve more than men